GabeScott/standard-works-vault/General Conference/2006 October - In the Arms of His Love.md

 Last week I received a letter from a single mother, a part of which I wish to read to you.
 She says as follows:

-“It has been 10 years since you mentioned our family in October conference in 1996. ...
-The words of counsel and encouragement that you gave to me and other single sisters have been a pattern used in my daily life.
-The phrase that has become my motto and watchword [is] ‘Do the very best you can,’ and that is indeed what my sons and I are trying to do.
+“It has been 10 years since you mentioned our family in October conference in 1996. … The words of counsel and encouragement that you gave to me and other single sisters have been a pattern used in my daily life.
+The phrase that has become my motto and watchword \[is\] ‘Do the very best you can,’ and that is indeed what my sons and I are trying to do.

 “All four of my sons graduated from high school and seminary.
 Two of them served full-time missions.
 We are all working to provide for ourselves and continue to be true and faithful in the gospel.
-It is a great feeling to know that we have made it on our own for the past several years. ...
-There is a certain feeling of accomplishment when you can once again stand on your own two feet and provide for your family’s needs. ...
+It is a great feeling to know that we have made it on our own for the past several years. … There is a certain feeling of accomplishment when you can once again stand on your own two feet and provide for your family’s needs. …

-“I was encouraged to go back to college. ...
-It is a real challenge to work full-time and attend classes at night.
+“I was encouraged to go back to college. … It is a real challenge to work full-time and attend classes at night.
 It has broadened my perspective on life and helped me to be a better person.
 My family, ward members, and co-workers have been very supportive.
 I will graduate this December.

 “As I pondered my patriarchal blessing and made it a matter of fasting and prayer, I was able to set some realistic goals in my life that have been used as a road map to keep me on track with the principles of the gospel.
 I attend my meetings, pray daily, and pay my tithing.
-I ... take my calling as a visiting teacher very seriously. ...
+I … take my calling as a visiting teacher very seriously. …

 “The Church is true, and it is an honor and a privilege to be counted as a worthy and blessed member of The Church of Jesus Christ of Latter-day Saints.
 We are led by inspiration from a loving Heavenly Father, who knows us and wants us to progress and grow.
 I thank you for your kind words of encouragement 10 years ago, and for the many continuing words of inspiration that come from the Lord through His servants.
 I know I am a child of God and my life is blessed by my membership in His Church.”